 The next IPSA World Congress will be held in Lisbon, Portugal in 2020, with Professors Bertrand Badie and Hasret Dikici Bilgin serving as program chairs.
 Looking ahead, Local Organizing Committee representative Edalina Sanches addressed the World Congress delegation and shared a brief video about Lisbon.
 Sanches then received the IPSA Congress Flag from Professor Katharine Gelber, along with Ilter Turan and newly elected president Marianne Kneuer, ending the 25th IPSA World Congress, and setting the stage for the 26th edition of the event.

 Contributing editors: Alex Rubino, Amelia Edwards, Bernadette Hyland-Wood, Isabella Fredheim and Molly Murphy

 Photos and Videos

-Please visit our page to view or download them.
+Please visit our Flickr page to view or download photos of the 25th IPSA World Congress.
 (Photo credit: Yme Tulleners).

 - 2018-07-22 Australia's Democratic Innovations - Lisa Hill, Antony Green

 - 2018-07-23 The Future of Human Rights in an Era of Narrow Nationalism: The Margin for Cross Border Concern and Action - David P. Forsythe